 The liver is central in producing proteins essential for various physiological processes.
 It synthesizes transport proteins for carrying substances in the bloodstream, immunoglobulins for immune function, and clotting factors necessary for blood coagulation.
 (20)

-Detoxification is another critical function of the liver, as it filters harmful substances, such as drugs, cellular waste products, and pathogens, from the blood to prevent their accumulation in the bloodstream.
+Detoxification is another important function of the liver, as it filters substances, such as drugs, cellular waste products, and pathogens, from the blood to help prevent their accumulation in the bloodstream.
 Metabolic byproducts of liver detoxification can be eliminated from the body through the colon, kidneys, skin, lungs, and lymph (organs of elimination).
 Moreover, the liver metabolizes hormones, including sex and thyroid hormones, contributing to hormonal balance.
 (20)

 Overview of Liver Enzyme Tests (ALT, AST, GGT, ALP)